-This week Apple revealed the brand new MacOS 12 – Monterey.
-It won’t be out officially for awhile, but here’s how you can get the beta immediately.
+Back in June Apple revealed the brand new MacOS 12 – Monterey.
+It won’t be out officially for awhile, but here’s how you can get the public beta immediately.

 How to download MacOS 12 Monterey